anassuncao/aroundtheworld/README.md

 I've published my website/app using Heroku.
 I followed these steps:

 1. After making sure I have a requirements.txt file and a Procfile I have followed the documentation available on Heroku.
+2. I've added, commited and pushed my files to heroku master
+3. Entering the Settings page, I've set the IP and the PORT values.

+Deploy your application
+Commit your code to the repository and deploy it to Heroku using Git.

+$ git add .
+$ git commit -am "make it better"
+$ git push heroku master

 **Credits**